gauffer/demo-adhoc-memory-usage-tracking/README.md

 # Demo of Adhoc Memory Usage Tracking

-Track and visualize memory usage in Go applications.
+Track and visualize memory usage in the Go application.

+We use a bash script to track memory usage by reading VmRSS from `/proc/<pid>/status`.

+## Limitations

+- VmRSS measures only physical memory, excluding shared memory, leading to potential underestimation.
+- The script captures data every second, missing rapid memory fluctuations.
+- If the process ends, logging stops, losing critical pre-termination data.

 ## Prerequisites